Nordic hamstring curls have been popularised recently thanks to some very positive research studies and an endless stream of social media posts.

-In 2011, a researcher by the name of Petersen, along with a research team, published a great study looking at the effect of Nordic hamstring curls on 942 football (soccer) players.
+In 2011, a researcher by the name of Petersen, along with a research team, published a great study looking at how effective Nordic hamstring curls were on 942 football (soccer) players.
 They found a huge reduction in new and recurrent hamstrings injuries.

 Other papers have been published since 2011 with similar findings – one paper by van der Horst (and friends) in 2014 found a 70% reduction in hamstring strains!
 You’ll often see the 70% figure quoted on a social media post declaring with smug reassurance, Nordic hamstring exercises are both magic and mandatory.
 It’s simple and ridiculously effective.
 Almost too good to be true…